Gramps (software): File format

-The core export file format of Gramps is named Gramps XML and uses the file extension .gramps.
+The core archival file format of Gramps is named Gramps XML and uses the file extension .gramps.
 It is extended from XML.
-Gramps XML is a free format.
-Gramps usually compresses Gramps XML files with gzip.
+Gramps XML is a free format, and its files are usually compressed using gzip.
 The file format Portable Gramps XML Package uses the extension .gpkg and is currently a .tar.gz archive including Gramps XML together with all referenced media.
-The user may rename the file extension .gramps to .gz for editing the content of the genealogy document with a text editor.
+Users may rename the file extension .gramps to .gz for editing the content of the genealogy document with a text editor.
 Internally, Gramps uses SQLite as the default database backend, with other databases available as plugins.

 Gramps can import from the following formats: Gramps XML, Gramps Package (Portable Gramps XML), Gramps 2.x .grdb (older versions Gramps), GEDCOM, CSV.

 Gramps supports exporting data in the following formats: Gramps XML, Gramps Package (Portable Gramps XML), GEDCOM, GeneWeb's GW format, Web Family Tree (.WFT) format, vCard, vCalendar, CSV.